scrollinondubs/caraya/plugins/facebook-pagelike-widget/readme.txt

 == Description ==

+> COPYRIGHT DISCLAIMER: THIS PLUGIN ISN'T OFFICIALLY DEVELOPED OR MAINTAINED BY FACEBOOK INC. THIS PLUGIN IS DEVELOPED AND MAINTAINED BY ME ONLY.
+NO COPYRIGHT INFRINGEMENT INTENDED.

+> Did you find this plugin helpful?
+Please consider [leaving a 5-star review](https://wordpress.org/support/plugin/facebook-pagelike-widget/reviews/?filter=5#new-post).

+> Did this plugin made your life easy?
+Please consider [donating](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=neetap179@gmail.com&lc=US&item_name=Providing+Excellent+WordPress+plugin+support&no_note=0&no_shipping=2&curency_code=USD&bn=PP-DonationsBF:btn_donateCC_LG.gif:NonHosted).

-One of the most popular & lightweight plugin for Facebook page feeds widget with over 5,80,000 downloads and 1,00,000+ active installs.
+One of the most popular & lightweight plugin for Facebook page feeds widget with over 9,20,000 downloads and 1,00,000+ active installs.

 An inside look: